-Even better…MOP will use the new eSigning experience being introduced by eDOC and CU*Answers Imaging Solutions this spring.
+Even better…MOP will use the new eSigning experience introduced by CU*Answers Imaging Solutions.
 This new experience greatly simplifies the process, taking advantage of familiar techniques for pan and zoom to make documents easier to review, even when signing on a phone, and reducing the number of steps needed to sign and download documents electronically.

-NOTE: This will require you to work with eDOC to program a new form, even if you use a similar form today in CU*BASE, because this form needs to interact direct with the MAP/MOP programs.
+NOTE: This will require you to work with Imaging Solutions to program a new form, even if you use a similar form today in CU*BASE, because this form needs to interact direct with the MAP/MOP programs.

 Support for Joint Applicants via MOP

 With this project we’ll be enhancing MOP to allow joint applicants to be submitted and processed through MOP, allowing for the new membership to be opened once verification of joint applicant information has been completed.
 Currently joint applicants are only allowed through MAP submissions so that accounts must be worked by the credit union in CU*BASE.